The Toucan Vocabulary¶

 This is the landing page of your small app.
 The cover of your book.
-The introduction of your story.
+The introduction to your story.
 You tell your users what you’re going to share with them.

-Right away I see evolution of my major KPIs, footfall, net margin, and latest store advertising
+Right away I see the evolution of my major KPIs, footfall, net margin, and latest store advertising

 Right away I see the total trips made, total distance made, % of car usage.
-Then ranking of vehicules, in distance and consumption.
-Finally, maintenance main informations
+Then ranking of vehicules by distance and fuel consumption.
+Finally, main maintenance information

 To whom are you telling your story?
 Views adapt the story to your users.
 If you have several Views inside your app, your users can select one of them directly on the home or in the stories.

-I want to share a global overview, a focus by region, by managers, and by stores of my activity.
+I want to share a global overview, a focus by region, by managers, and of my activities by store.

-I want to share a global overview and a focus on brand of my car usage.
+I want to share a global overview and a focus of my car usage by brand.

 What is the message I want to share?